mediaexplorer74/TheWitnessPuzzles/README.md

 ![TWP_logo](./Screenshots/TWP_Logo.png)

-This is a puzzle game for Android (executable for Windows is also available), that i decided to create after completing [Jonathan Blow](https://twitter.com/jonathan_blow)'s game [The Witness](http://store.steampowered.com/app/210970/The_Witness).
+This is a puzzle game for old sweet Winphones (Windows 10 Mobile cancelled by MS at/in 2017), that i decided to create after completing [Jonathan Blow](https://twitter.com/jonathan_blow)'s game [The Witness](http://store.steampowered.com/app/210970/The_Witness).
 I truly admire this game, and i wanted more of it.
 So i created The Witness Puzzles.

 In original The Witness there is an island to explore, filled with panels to solve.